Rfvgyhn/Gnomoria.ContentExtractor/lib/readme.md

-In order to unpack data, you will need to manually place a de-obfuscated `gnomorialib.dll` here.
-It should be named `gnomorialib.dll`.
+In order to unpack data, you will need to manually place a `gnomorialib.dll` here.